lexilei/leetcode/README.md

 # leetcode
-some leet code questions that are under premium subscription but I'm too poor to pay so I write on colab or locally and push here to discuss with people.
+some leet code style questions that are that i saw online, either don't exist on leetcode or under premium so I write on colab or locally and push here.

 Also gonna write random notes here